 Before heading out on a road trip in Tuscany you need to make sure you have all the essentials.
 You can read my complete road trip packing list here.

 Then you’ll need a car and travel insurance.

 Since Tuscany is such a popular road trip destination, I do recommend that you book a rental car a good time in advance of your trip so that you don’t risk paying extra for the most expensive cars or even worse, that there are no cars left at all.

-If there are anything in the car that indicates that the boot could be full, there are more chances for anyone breaking into your rental car.
+If there is anything in the car that indicates that the boot could be full, there are more chances for anyone breaking into your rental car.
 And you don’t want that.

 When is the best time to go on a road trip to Tuscany

 The winter can get cold with temperatures as low as 3-4 degrees Celsius in the hills and usually 3-4 degrees warmer by the coast.
-In the mountains you’re likely to get snow.
-However, day time temperatures can be much higher in the sun, so I do recommend to dress in layers if you travel to Tuscany in winter.
+In the mountains, you’re likely to get snow.
+However, daytime temperatures can be much higher in the sun, so I do recommend dressing in layers if you travel to Tuscany in winter.